bruhad-dave/Contextualize-SNVs/README.md

 - REDI_filter.sh: filters REDItools2.0 output files
 - run_snpEff.sh: runs snpEff on a folder containing input files (which may be generated from REDItools2.0 output using REDI_2_snpEff.in.sh)

-# Scripts in utilities
+# Scripts in /utilities/
-- get_AT_richness.py: returns the AT-richness of each fasta record in a CDS file in tabular format
+- get_at_richness.py: returns the AT-richness of each fasta record in a CDS file in tabular format
-- snpSift.sh: returns a VCF-like file with easily readable information about amino-acid changes
+- snpSift.sh: returns a VCF-like file with easily readable information about amino acid changes
+- amino_acid_viz.py: a script that plots three kinds of visualizations representing amino acid changes, a heatmap of type-changes (eg. Acidic to Basic etc), a heatmap of amino acid changes (eg. Gly to Pro, etc), and a clutermap of amino acid changes; Requires output from snpSift.sh as input

+# Scripts in /plotting/
+- barplots.py: contains the code used to generate the barplots presented in this work
+- scatterplots.py: contains the code used to generate the scatterplots in the supplementary materials associated with this work

+# The scripts in this repository depend on/import
+- Python 3.8
+- Pandas
+- Matplotlib
+- Biopython
+- Numpy
+- Seaborn
+- snpEff and snpSift
--
+- argparse, sys, os